- Home›

 Upon successful completion of this course, students should be able to:

-Develop effective and appropriate curriculum that creates a secure base from which young children can explore and tackle challenging problems.
+Develop a play-based curriculum that creates a secure base from which children can explore and tackle challenging problems.

-Develop and implement meaningful, challenging curriculum that supports young children’s ability and motivation to solve problems and think well.
+Develop and implement a meaningful, challenging play-based curriculum that supports young children's ability and motivation to solve problems and think well.

-Evaluate the principal theories that influence current curriculum in early childhood education.
+Evaluate the principal theories that influence current curricula in early childhood education.

-Develop curriculum that is culturally and linguistically responsive and addresses the needs of diverse learners.
+Develop a curriculum that is culturally and linguistically responsive and addresses the needs of diverse learners.

 Utilize developmentally appropriate assessment strategies to promote positive outcomes for each child.